-In this chapter, we discuss observing endangered sea turtle.
+In this chapter, we discuss observing endangered sea turtles.
 Sea turtle farm is one of the many interesting places to visit in Bentota and a large number of travellers, who are relaxing in Bentota beach resort, are not forgetting to drop into one of the sea turtle farms.
 Sri Lanka is visited by several species of sea turtles, especially from November to April.

-Sea turtles are heading to the west coast beaches of Sri Lanka for laying eggs in the night.
+Sea turtles are heading to the west coast beaches of Sri Lanka for laying eggs at night.
 Sri Lankan beaches are visited by 5 different species of endangered turtle species.
 Some people in the area have the habit of consuming these eggs.
 Therefore many organizations have established turtle hatcheries and by those eggs from the people and release the babies to the sea.
 One can visit these hatcheries and see the turtles that are of different ages.

-Sea turtle is one of the most attractive endangered marine creatures listed on the IUCN red list.
+The Sea turtle is one of the most attractive endangered marine creatures listed on the IUCN red list.
 Sri Lanka marine conservation centres are actively engaged in protecting this animal.
 Most of these conservation centres are located along the west coast of Sri Lanka near the beach resorts such as Bentota, Kalutara, Hikkaduwa and Galle.

-Declining sea turtle populations is a major concern for conservation biologists at the moment and today even though the marine turtles are protected globally.
-Banning the international trade of sea turtle products from the local government resulted in a considerable decline in slaughtering the marine turtles, but still, the marine turtles and their eggs continue to be exploited in some parts of the country without any hindrance.
+Declining sea turtle populations are a major concern for conservation biologists at the moment and today even though the marine turtles are protected globally.
+Banning the international trade of sea turtle products from the local government resulted in a considerable decline in slaughtering the of marine turtles, but still, the marine turtles and their eggs continue to be exploited in some parts of the country without any hindrance.

 Turtle eggs are still eaten or sold by the local community in some areas while the incidental capture of marine turtles in various fisheries along the northwestern, western and southwestern coast of Sri Lanka has been reported.
-This is widely recognized as an important issue in the conservation and the recovery of these threatened and endangered species.
+This is widely recognized as an important issue in the conservation and recovery of these threatened and endangered species.

 Action Plan for Sri Lanka was prepared in 2005 as part of a comprehensive, concerted and integrated effort at a national level and it highlights the socio-economic benefits of sea turtle conservation.